 When your client chooses the type of architecture, it impacts the architect's rate.
 The different architectural styles have their advantages and disadvantages regarding cost, time frame, and complexity.

-Projects for residential, commercial, or institutional projects have different pay rates.
+Projects for residential, commercial, or institutional settings have different pay rates.
 Some common factors that may contribute to these differences include:

 6. Number of professional staff on-site